 - b.
 Lectures to candidates should be in the form of a instructional courses at the beginning of the academic term.
-These would include topics such as dark room techniques, fundus fluoresce in angiography, evaluation of perimetry, Squint evaluation and management, slit lamp examination with accessories such as gonioscopy Indirect Ophthalmoscopy etc. - c.
-Lectures could also be arranged round the year on subspecialty topics.
+These would include topics such as dark room techniques, fundus fluorescein angiography, evaluation of perimetry, Squint evaluation and management, slit lamp examination with accessories such as gonioscopy Indirect Ophthalmoscopy and about medical ethics and medico-legal aspect relevant to the speciality. - c.
+Lectures on waste management, hospital administration and OT management and other general topics can be addressed in general with other speciality or during orientation classes. - d.
+Lectures could also be arranged round the year on subspecialty topics. - e.

-d.
 During the course, the candidates should have one lecture / one seminar on National programs, International assistance schemes for execution of national program .These would be addressed to in detail, including current status etc. In addition it would be useful to include a few lectures on other non-Ophthalmic National programs being undertaken in the country.

-11. Research Activities
+8. Research Activities